Elon Musk Sets The Record Straight On When Tesla Will Accept Bitcoin Again | Benzinga

 Read also: Elon Musk Has No Role At Bitcoin Mining Council, Say Founding Members

-What Else: In the tweet, Musk also confirmed that the company sold around 10% of its BTC holding just to show it “could be liquidated easily” and without “moving the market.”
+What Else: In the tweet, Musk also confirmed that the company sold around 10% of its BTC holdings just to show it “could be liquidated easily” and without “moving the market.”

-Despite Musk's desire not to hurt the markets, Tesla's decision to halt BTC payments had a huge impact on the crypto prices.
+Despite Musk's desire not to hurt the markets, Tesla's decision to halt BTC payments had a huge impact on crypto prices.
 Bitcoin plummeted from $57,300 to $49,003 in a matter of hours.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.